smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 By default `FushLogMessagesBeforeShutdown` should be false.
 In that case SDL should not wait for writing all data to file system ans stop process after receiving `OnExitAllApplications` notification.

 `MaxTimeBeforeShutdown` doe used in case if `FushLogMessagesBeforeShutdown` is `true`.
 It should measure timer from `OnExitAllApplications` notification received.
-In case if writing logs to file system takes moer than specified, SDL should terminate writing and finish process.
+In case if writing logs to file system takes more than specified, SDL should terminate writing and finish process.

 ## Potential downsides